andriesbron/MiniCloud/README.md

 - **Self-control & Simplicity**
   Launch and manage your services locally without relying on external orchestrators or cloud providers.
   All stacks live on your own machine, giving you full visibility and control.

 - **Portainer Integration**
   Deploys services in a way fully compatible with [Portainer](https://www.portainer.io/).
   You can monitor, manage, and configure your stacks visually through the Portainer dashboard.

+- **Persistent data to local disc**
+  Volumes mounted to host, outside docker registry.

+- **Automatic setup and deploy**
-✅ **Status:** All stacks deploy automatically using `./deploy.sh` and attach to your existing Docker networks.
+  All stacks deploy automatically using `./deploy.sh` and attach to your existing Docker networks.

 - **Reusable Templates**
   Docker Compose templates are preprocessed before deployment, replacing paths and environment variables automatically.

-🏋🏿‍♂️ You need more? 🔱 Fork me and submit a pull request!
 ---
 ## 🚀 Currently Deployed Stacks